thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 Where `changed_at` tracks the revision when a query changed, `verified_at` almost does the opposite.
 It tracks the last revision we confirmed our query value has not changed.
-Our implementation guarentees that for the range of revisions `changed_at...verified_at` our query value has not changed.
+Our implementation guarantees that for the range of revisions `changed_at...verified_at` our query value has not changed.
-On it's face this might sound trivial.
+On its face this might sound trivial.

-Our query hasn't changed for any revision after `changed_at`...that's kind of the point of a `changed_at` revision.
+Of course our query hasn't changed for any revision after `changed_at`...that's kind of the point of a `changed_at` revision.
 The value of `verified_at` comes from sharing work between queries.
 Let's say query A and B depend on a query C.
 Whenever we call A or B, we have to check if C is up to date.
 But for a given revision, we only need to do that once.
 If we call A first, it will update the `verified_at` of C, and then when we call B it sees C is verified and doesn't re-verify it.

-This guarantees we only traverse the dependency subgraph of C once per revision.
+This guarantees we only traverse the dependency sub graph of C once per revision.
-Another nice property of is it lets us mark when a query executed but its value didn't change.
+Another nice property is it lets us mark when a query executed but its value didn't change.
 When our engine executes our query it doesn't update the `changed_at` revision immediately.
 First, it compares our new value with the cached value.
 If our execution produced an equal value, we leave our query's `changed_at` revision the same but update the `verified_at` revision.